solid-droid/Cosmo/README.md

 Plans:
 --
 Basic Shape Models(voxel like)
-Code Based Animation (repeating functions based)
+Procedural Animation (repeating functions based)
 What u do in the game stay in the game (Game Memory)
 p2p (webRTC)